Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: Conclusion

 \section{Conclusion}

-We present TwigVLM, a conceptually simple yet effective approach for VLM acceleration.
-Unlike existing purely token pruning methods, TwigVLM trains a lightweight twig block upon an early layer of the base VLM.
-After that, the learned twig block is used in both the prefilling and decoding stages to obtain better accuracy retention and faster generation speed simultaneously.
-Extensive ablation, comparative experiments, and comprehensive analyses on a wide range of VLM benchmarks show the superiority of TwigVLM over previous state-of-the-art methods.
-We hope our work may serve as a solid baseline to inspire future research on VLM acceleration.
+In this paper, we present TwigVLM---a conceptually simple yet effective approach that accelerates VLM inference by growing a lightweight twig block upon an early layer of the base VLM, enabling both twig-guided token pruning (TTP) for prefilling acceleration and self-speculative decoding (SSD) for decoding acceleration.
+To further improve the pruning quality, we extend TwigVLM to TwigVLM++ by introducing a multi-head twig architecture that decouples pruning from next-token prediction, and a two-stage training paradigm that combines distillation learning with reinforcement learning to directly optimize the pruning decisions.
+Furthermore, the tree-based SSD is adopted to achieve higher decoding throughput.
+Extensive ablations, comparative experiments, and comprehensive analyses on a wide range of image and video benchmarks demonstrate the superiority of TwigVLM and TwigVLM++ over existing state-of-the-art methods.
+We hope our work may serve as a solid baseline to inspire future research on visual token reduction and VLM acceleration.